Codecity001/PixelXpert/.github/workflowFiles/FutureChanageLog.md

-- Compatibility with A15
-- Compatibility with A15 QPR1 beta
+- Compatibility with A15 QPR1
 - Renovated the PX app UI

-- Added:
-  - Option to control flashlight level via volume keys (Quick Settings)
+- Wallpaper depth effect now supports 2 AI models
-  - Option to add charging animation on battery bar (Statusbar)
+- Added option to show percentage on volume panels
-  - Support for Hijri calendar
+- Introducing Icon Pack support: You can now change system icons without overlays
+- Added option to turn off the screen once put on a flat surface

 - Bug fixes